zzyzek/sandbox/gilbert-figs/Notes.md

   - two `1x1x1`
   - two `2x1x1` (congruent shaped blocks)
   - one `1x2x1`
-* any subdivison that forces a notch will be localized to a single sub-block
+* any subdivision that forces a notch will be localized to a single sub-block

 Some basic ideas before we get into enumeration: